 The 1901 census tells us that the family was living at 4, Gwynedd Terrace, Llandudno Junction in the District of Conway and the County of Caernarvon.
-The household consisted of Head, John Williams 38 (born in Llandudno) he was a Mason and Bricklayer by trade.
+The household consisted of Head, John Williams 38 (born in Llandudno).
+He was a Mason and Bricklayer by trade.
 His wife Harriet 44 was born in Pentre Lygian, Flint.
-Their 5 children were Mary Elen 16, listed employed as a Farmhouse Servant, Ethel H. 14, Maria 10, Lewis Andrew 3 and John E. D. 2.
-All the family are listed as speaking both Welsh and English speaking.
+Their 5 children were Mary Elen 16 who was employed as a Farmhouse Servant.
+Ethel H was 14, Maria 10, Lewis Andrew 3 and John E. D. 2.
+All the family was listed as both Welsh and English speaking.

 Ten years on finds the family at 7 Caradoc Terrace Llandudno Junction.
-The Head of the household was John Williams 49 years old, his wife Harriet, 56, is listed as employed as a Housekeeper.
-There are only two children at home, Lewis Andrew 10 years old and John Edward 12, both were still at school.
+The Head of the household was John Williams 49 years old, his wife Harriet, 56, was employed as a Housekeeper.
+There were only two children at home, Lewis Andrew 10 years old and John Edward 12.
+They were both were still at school.

-Lewis enlisted into the Territorial Force of the County of Pembroke on 7th November 1916, regimental number 290315 and was discharged on 10th July 1917 for re-enlistment into the Royal Naval Division.
+Lewis enlisted into the Territorial Force of the County of Pembroke on 7th November 1916 His regimental number was 290315.
+He was discharged on 10th July 1917 for re-enlistment into the Royal Naval Division.
 He served a total of 246 days with the 2/1st Pembrokeshire Yeomenry.